georgeslabreche/ccsdsmo-malc/README.md

 The genmakeall commands accept multiples targets:
   - all (default target): generates makefiles, then compiles and installs all the modules.
-  - clean: cleans all the generated stuff.
+  - clean: cleans all the generated stuff (alternatively, use `git clean -d -f -x`)
   - gen: generates makefiles.
   - compile: compiles each modules.
   - install: installs the generated libraries and includes.